About

 RESEARCH

-Common threads characterizing my research are interdisciplinarity and multiperspectivity: I adhere to functionalist and explanatory usage-based approaches to linguistics and am interested not only in the structures we find in the various modalities of language (especially writing) and in how they can be adequately studied and described, but also in how they are used, i.e., processed cognitively and physiologically, as well as what roles they play from sociopragmatic and cultural perspectives.
+My research is interdisciplinary and integrates multiple perspectives: I adhere to functionalist and explanatory usage-based approaches to linguistics and am interested not only in the structures we find in the various modalities of language (especially writing) and how they can be adequately studied and described, but also in how they are used, i.e., processed cognitively and physiologically, as well as what roles they play sociopragmatically and culturally.
 Language is a semiotic system but also a medium that must be processed, and an instrument of communication.
-Acknowledging all these facets makes necessary the consideration of theoretical approaches and methods from various disciplines.
+Acknowledging these different facets makes necessary the combination of theoretical approaches and methods from various disciplines.

-In this vein, my foundational research on the cross-linguistic comparative description of writing systems has resulted in both the proposal of an explanatory theory of writing and literacy and the call for an integration of writing into mainstream linguistic theories and paradigms.
-More specifically, I claim that writing is not merely one possible modality of language: with respect to linguistic norms as well as prescriptive attitudes and behavior, literacy and the profound way it shapes our view of language and language standards is arguably constitutive (key words in this context are written language bias and graphic relativity).
-Find out more about my main research projects (mainly the ones I have worked on thus far; I am also already venturing into other new topics) by clicking on one of the numbered headings below.
+In this vein, my research on the cross-linguistic comparative description of writing systems has resulted in the proposal of an explanatory theory of writing and literacy as well as the plea for an integration of writing into mainstream linguistic theories and paradigms.
+Specifically, I claim that writing is not merely one possible modality of language: with respect to linguistic norms as well as prescriptive attitudes and behavior, literacy and the profound way it shapes our view of language and language standards are arguably constitutive (key words in this context are written language bias and graphic relativity).
+Find out more about my main research projects by clicking on one of the numbered headings below.

 I. Grapholinguistics